Yandex Cloud

 • Delete the resources you created

-Yandex Container Registry is a service for storing and distributing Docker images.
-Integration with it allows Managed Service for Kubernetes to run pods with applications from Docker images stored in the Container Registry registry.
-To interact with Container Registry, set up Docker credential helper.
-It allows you to access private registries via a service account.
+Yandex Container Registry offers storage and distribution of Docker images.
+By integrating it, you enable Managed Service for Kubernetes to run pods with applications from Docker images stored in the Container Registry.
+To use Container Registry, set up a Docker credential helper.
+It enables access to private registries using a service account.

 To integrate Managed Service for Kubernetes with Container Registry: